stephenlacy/vitest/docs/guide/browser/context.md

    * Wrap an HTML element in a `Locator`.
 When querying for elements, the search will always return this element.
    */
   elementLocator(element: Element): Locator
   /**
+   * Create a new page object from an iframe element.
+   * @param frameElement The iframe element or locator to create a page object for
+   * @returns A new BrowserPage instance scoped to the iframe */ createFramePage(frameElement: Element | Locator): BrowserPage

+  /**
    * Locator APIs.
 See its documentation for more details.